Guilherme-Souza-Bastos/DIO-analise-covid-machine-learning/README.md

-# DIO-analise-covid-machine-learning
+# DIO Analyses Covid Machine Çearning
-Using machine learning to predict the number of case of COVID-19 in Braziol
+Using machine learning to predict the number of case of COVID-19 in Brazil